GSCConnect/GSCConnect/README.md

 Idk what you doing here, but thanks for the visit. :gem:
 We love Linux :tophat:	, Open Source Software :unlock:	, Privacy and freedom. :iphone:
+White Hat.
+Working on making the internet a safe place.

+We are a small company that wished to deliver web hosting services that allow flexibility and customization for the users.
+Currently understaffed, very busy with personal and client projects.
+Apologies for the website being down, we literally don't have the time to work on it.

+Few interesting things are coming, be sure to follow us in all social media! @gscconnect

 ## Current Projects are:
 ### 🗺️ GS CyberPanel Lightweight